zs-barnes/sicp-exercises/chapter1.md

         (iter (next a) (* result (term a)))))
   (iter a 1))
 ```
-Here is a recursive accumulate fuction.
+Recursive accumulate fuction.
 The combiner for product or sum is * or +, and for null-value 1 or 0 respectively.
 ```
 (define (accumulate combiner null-value term a next b) (if (> a b)